 The Unicist Theory: A Paradigm Shift in Science

-The Unicist Theory, developed by Peter Belohlavek, explains the dynamics and evolution of living beings and complex adaptive entities.
-It is a paradigm shift of the scientific approach to complex adaptive systems.
+The Unicist Theory, developed by Peter Belohlavek, is a paradigm shift of the scientific approach to complex adaptive systems.
 It substituted empiricism by a pragmatic, structuralist and functionalist approach and replaced knowledge falsification processes with destructive testing processes.

 This theory provides an approach to complexity based on the use of the unicist logic that emulates the intelligence that underlies nature.
 It integrated complexity sciences with systemic sciences in a unified field.